 Fishman’s research with yoga revealed no serious injuries, and the benefits were chronicled after just ten minutes a day of yoga, over extended periods of time.

-Osteoporosis and related fractures put a multiple billion dollar toll on our health care.
-Yoga is free, and an ounce of prevention is incalculable.
+Osteoporosis and related fractures put a multiple billion-dollar toll on our health care.

 Beyond the recent scientific studies, yoga has been tested over the centuries.
 One of the reasons for its merits is a theory Julius Wolff coined in 1892.
 Wolff’s Law states, roughly that the more stress a bone sustains, the stronger it becomes.
 Conversely, a paraplegic will experience significant bone loss along with muscle atrophy.

 The explanation is simple.
-Muscles are stronger than gravity, explains Fishman, and yoga postures stress bones more than gravity.
+Muscles are stronger than gravity, explains Fishman.
+And, yoga postures stress bones more than gravity.
 Most yoga is what I call yang: active poses that work the muscles.
-Contractions of the muscles increase bone loading, and isometric contractions, that we often see in Iyengar, Ashtanga, Anusara and other yoga styles, add in more strength building.
+Contractions of the muscles increase bone loading, and isometric contractions, which we often see in Iyengar, Ashtanga, Anusara, and other yoga styles, add in more strength building.
 The more varied a practice, the more muscles — and bones — you can positively impact.